 The GED is a challenging assessment, and becoming properly prepared is essential to your success.

-Minnesota GED testing requirements
+Minnesota GED Online Price

-Minnesota GED online
+Minnesota GED Online Classes

 The GED exam has four individual subtests (modules) that can be taken one at a time if wished.
 The four subtests are covering the subject areas of Language Arts, Science, Social Studies, and Mathematics.

-All over North America, the GED degree is accepted in the same way as a common high school diploma, and holders of a secondary education degree (high school or equivalent diploma) may expect to earn some $9.700 more per year on average than people who do not have the degree and the diploma is also your ticket to a college degree.
+All over North America, the GED degree is accepted in the same way as a common high school diploma, and holders of a secondary education degree (high school or equivalent diploma) may expect to earn some $9.700 more per year on average than people who do not have the degree, and the diploma is also your ticket to a college degree.

-The GED exam is entirely computer-based and this makes sense as practically all entry-level positions require at least a secondary education degree (high school or equivalent) as well, so workers without this level of qualification miss out on these great opportunities.
+The GED exam is entirely computer-based, and this makes sense as practically all entry-level positions require at least a secondary education degree (high school or equivalent) as well, so workers without this level of qualification miss out on these great opportunities.

-The healthcare sector in Minnesota is good for more than 10.000 new positions every year and the information technology field is adding over 2,000 new jobs every year.
+The healthcare sector in Minnesota is good for more than 10,000 new positions every year, and the information technology field is adding over 2,000 new jobs every year.
 Also, the financial sector in Minnesota is doing well and adding over 3,000 extra jobs per year, so get your GED and qualify for further education and take advantage of these great opportunities.